-The dumbbell chest fly is an upper body exercise that can help to strengthen the chest and shoulders.
-The traditional way to perform a dumbbell chest fly is to do the move while lying on your back on a flat or incline bench.
-There’s also a standing variation.
+The dumbbell chest fly is an exercise that can help to strengthen the chest and shoulders.
+It’s common to do it while lying on your back on a flat or incline bench.
+There’s also a dumbbell fly standing variation.

 Read on to learn more about this move, including how to perform it, variations, benefits, and safety tips.